codeguy/php-the-right-way/_posts/12-04-01-Shared-Servers.md

 neighboring tenants are going to create; loading down the server or opening up security holes are the main concerns.
 If your project's budget can afford to avoid shared servers, you should.

-To make sure your shared servers are offering the latest versions of PHP, check out [PHP Versions](http://phpversions.info/shared-hosting/).
+Make sure your shared servers are offering the latest versions of PHP.